mariogarridopt/ContextSwitcher/README.md

 ```

 The files are organized in a way that the mas dir is responsable to make the app run inside Electron and everything that the WebPage needs to run is inside `/app`.

-### Design choices
-I was folowing the [Nord Theme](https://www.nordtheme.com/) color scheme, but then things got colorful when I made every card a random color.